QLightman/mnist-classifiers/README.md

 to see the results.

 ## Models
-Here, we also include some models of the TraditionalMethods, we don't put the models for DeeplearingMethods since it is too large.
+Here, we also include some models of the traditional methods, we don't put the models for deeplearing methods since it is too large.

 The twos models are the best results we get in handling traditional methods.
 The accuracy of [60000_hog_svm_9930.m](https://github.com/QLightman/mnist-classifiers/blob/master/model/60000_hog_svm_9930.m) is 99.3%, the arruracy of [120000_hog_svm_9933.m](https://github.com/QLightman/mnist-classifiers/blob/master/model/120000_hog_svm_9933.m) is 99.33%.